 - Before building a pool, you should consider its effect on your home's property value, as well as the potential increase in liability.

-7 Things to Help Figure Out How Much an Inground Pool Will Cost
+7 Things to Help Figure Out How Much an Inground Pool Would Cost

-- Features of the pool: For example, will you have a diving board, a waterfall, etc.?
+- Features of the pool (for example, a diving board or a waterfall).

-- Landscaping or additional costs that will result from installing the pool, and the initial condition of the land where the pool must be built.
-For example, does the land have soil issues, or will a retaining wall need to be built?
+- Landscaping or additional costs that will result from installing the pool and the initial condition of the land where it must be built.
+For example, does the land have soil issues?
+Will a retaining wall need to be built?
 This can add thousands of dollars to the cost.

-- Costs for architects, engineers, plumbers, electricians as required* and cost of meeting the requirements for installing a pool with associated permits (for example, meeting bylaw and city building code requirements)
+- Costs for architects, engineers, plumbers, electricians as required,* and costs of meeting the requirements for installing a pool with associated permits (for example, meeting bylaws and city building code requirements).

 - Accessories, pumps, heaters, ladders, filters, pool covers, vacuums, chemicals used for maintenance, thermometers, handrails, and fences.

-Although many pool installation services may include these costs in the initial cost estimate, ask about the services of professionals who will be required, and if they are included or not.
-Some contractors will take care of everything, but it is always good to ask before you accept to start work.
+Although many pool-installation services may include these details in the initial cost estimate, ask about any added costs for the services of professionals who will be required and whether those costs are included or not.
+Some contractors will take care of everything, but it is always good to ask before you sign a contract.